chingdaotze/actuarial-model/docs/source/tutorial_pt3.rst

    Note that this property returns a value from the cache. **This is how data makes its way into the model.** When the data source is initialized, it loads raw data into a cache.
-Then the model developer defines an attribute that returns data from the cache.
+Then the model developer defines an attribute that reads the cache and returns data.

    .. note::
         Why so complicated?
-Why not read data directly from the file and just use a raw data feed in the model?
+Why not read data directly from the file and just use raw data in the model?
 We do this because:

         #. **Write once, use everywhere**.
 Once we've written this logic, we can use it everywhere in the model with
            zero duplicate code.

         #. **Abstraction**.
-Other model developers do not need to know the details.
-They can take
+Other model developers do not need to know:

+           #.
+How the cache is loaded (From a CSV file?
+A database?
+An XML file from a REST API?).
+           #.
+How the cache is structured (What columns represent what data?
+What do the row indexes mean?).

-           a data source for granted and just use it.
-This also lends itself to parallel development, where one model developer implements data sources while another implements model logic.
+           They can simply take a data source for granted and just use it.
+This also lends itself to parallel development, where one model developer can implement data sources while another implements model logic.

 #. **Zooming Out**

-   Now we've seen the end-to-end process for one unit of data, here's the model input package in its entirety:
+   Now we've seen the end-to-end process for one unit of data (in pink), here's the model inputs package in its entirety:

    .. graphviz::